SAG-KeLP-Legacy/kelp-full/README.md

  **KeLP** is the Kernel-based Learning Platform developed in the [Semantic Analytics Group][sag-site] of the [University of Roma Tor Vergata][uniroma2-site].

 This is a complete package of **KeLP**.
-You can include this dependency in your [Maven][maven-site] project to obtain all the funcionalities of the learning platform.
+It aggregates the following modules:

+* [kelp-core](https://github.com/SAG-KeLP/kelp-core): it contains the core interfaces and classes; for instance it includes the interfaces and abstract classes needed to define novel representations, kernels or algorithms;

+* [vector-representation](https://github.com/SAG-KeLP/vector-representation): it contains *SparseVector* and *DenseVector*;

+* [discrete-representation](https://github.com/SAG-KeLP/discrete-representation): it contains *TreeRepresentation*, *SequenceRepresentation* and *StringRepresentation*;

+* [standard-kernel](https://github.com/SAG-KeLP/standard-kernel): it contains common kernel functions, such as the *PolynomialKernel* and the *RbfKernel*;

+* [tree-kernel](https://github.com/SAG-KeLP/tree-kernel): it contains several convolution kernel, such as *SubTreeKernel*, *SubSetTreeKernel*, *PartialTreeKernel*, *SmoothedPartialTreeKernel* and *SequenceKernel*;

+* [batch-learning-margin](https://github.com/SAG-KeLP/batch-large-margin): it contains the implementation of several svm algorithms for classification and regression and the corresponding prediction function; for instance it includes *OneClassClassification*, *PegasosLearningAlgorithm*, *CSvmClassification* or *LibLinearRegression*;

+* [online-large-margin](https://github.com/SAG-KeLP/online-large-margin): it contains the implementations of Online Learning algorithms in their linear and kernel-based versions, for classification and regression, e.g. *KernelizedPerceptron* or *LinearPassiveAggressive*.
+Furthermore some online learning algorithm over a budget are included, such as *BudgetedPassiveAggressive*;

+* [kernel-clustering](https://github.com/SAG-KeLP/kernel-clustering): it contains the *KernelBasedKMean* algorithm.

-To use **KeLP** within your [Maven][maven-site] project, please add the following repositories to your pom file.
+**KeLP** can be easily included in your [Maven][maven-site] project adding the following repositories to your pom file:

 ```
 <repositories>